Updated: March 13, 2026

-iCIMS pricing averages $20,781 per year based on verified buyer data from Vendr (2025), with contracts ranging from $14,500 to $635,000 depending on company size and modules. iCIMS doesn't publish pricing on its website - you'll need a sales call before seeing any numbers.
+iCIMS pricing averages $20,781 per year based on verified buyer data from Vendr (2025), with contracts ranging from $14,500 to $635,000.
+There’s no public pricing page - prospects must schedule a sales call to see any numbers.

-That's a wide range, and it gets wider once you factor in implementation fees ($15,000-$25,000), premium add-ons, and renewal increases that one buyer reported hit 40% (TrustRadius, 2024). iCIMS holds the #1 applicant tracking system (ATS) market share at 11% according to APPS RUN THE WORLD (2025), and 25% of the Fortune 500 uses the platform.
-But market dominance doesn't guarantee the right fit for your budget.
+Wide as that range is, the total climbs further once implementation fees ($15,000-$25,000), premium add-ons, and renewal increases are factored in.
+Per TrustRadius (2024), one buyer reported a 40% jump at renewal.
+With 11% ATS market share per APPS RUN THE WORLD (2025), iCIMS serves 25% of the Fortune 500.
+Market dominance doesn’t guarantee the right fit for your budget.

-This guide breaks down iCIMS's three core products, maps out every hidden cost that surfaces after the sales call, and compares iCIMS pricing to six alternatives.
-If you're evaluating enterprise ATS platforms, you'll know exactly what iCIMS costs at your company size - and where alternatives deliver more value per dollar.
-For side-by-side comparisons of other ATS options, see our Greenhouse pricing breakdown and SmartRecruiters pricing guide.
+This guide breaks down iCIMS’s three core products, maps out every hidden cost that surfaces after the sales call, and compares iCIMS pricing to six alternatives.
+When evaluating enterprise ATS platforms, you’ll know exactly what iCIMS costs at your company size - and where alternatives deliver more value per dollar.
+Side-by-side ATS comparisons: see our complete Greenhouse pricing guide and SmartRecruiters pricing guide.

-iCIMS Pricing Breakdown: What Does It Cost in 2026?
+iCIMS Pricing Breakdown and Pricing Model: What Does It Cost in 2026?

 Here’s what companies across different sizes are actually paying, based on PEPM data and buyer reports: